diegohermosagarcia/SigmaOutsiderCapture/README.md

 # How it works

-When someone tries to log in to your computer and fails, the script *takes a photo* and saves it in a folder called "Captures".
+When someone tries to log in your computer and fails, the script *takes a photo* and saves it on a folder called "Captures".
-If someone failed the login, the next time you log in you will *receive a notification* informing you.
+If someone has failed the login, the next time you log in you would *receive a notification*.

-The program is based on Windows Tasks to capture specific events such as:
+The program is based on Windows Tasks to capture specific events as:
-  1. Event ID *4625*: Triggered on a failed login.
+  1.Event ID *4625* : Triggered on a failed login.
-  2. Event ID *4624*: Triggered on a successful login.
+  2.Event ID *4624* : Triggered on a successful login.

 # Compiling